About Bali, Indonesia

 Also known as the Land of the Gods, Bali appeals through its sheer natural beauty of looming volcanoes and lush terraced rice fields that exude peace and serenity.
-Bali enchants with its dramatic dances and colorful ceremonies, its arts and crafts, to its luxurious beach resorts and exciting nightlife.
+Bali enchants with its dramatic dances and colorful ceremonies, its arts, and crafts, to its luxurious beach resorts and exciting nightlife.
 And everywhere you will find intricately carved temples.

 There are are thousands of gift shops in Bali.
 From Denpasar to Ubud, you’ll find many things you’d like to bring back home.
 Most of the starred hotels are located near the beach.
 Otherwise, they usually have their own private spots at certain beaches.
 You can find them easily at popular spots like Kuta or Sanur.
 If you are thinking of bringing home souvenirs, your best bet is the souvenir market at Sukowati, where you may be overwhelmed by choice.

-Bali’s white beaches are favourite for family holidays.
+Bali’s white beaches are favorite for family holidays.
 There are a variety of watersports available, such as banana boats, parasailing or jet skiing, swimming or plain sunbathing.
 Most well known among Bali’s beaches is Kuta.
-Along this stretch are an array of hotels, restaurants, shops and cafes.
+Along this stretch are an array of hotels, restaurants, shops, and cafes.
 In the evenings the area throbs to the beat of disco music.
 For a quieter evening enjoy the beach at Jimbaran, a popular spot to eat fresh barbecued seafood in the evenings.
 Sanur Beach also dotted with hotels and restaurants.
 You can also visit Nusa Dua, where more private beaches front super deluxe hotels.

 Surfers love the waves at Nusa Lembongan near Nusa Penida.
 These islands are a 45 minutes boat trip from Nusa Dua or from Sanur.
-At Nusa Penida’s south western coast are the Manta Point and the Malibu point where divers can swim with Travally, big rays and even sharks.
-The best dive spots are at Menjangan with its reef flat, anchor wreck, eel garden and caves to explore.
-Nearby and still in the Bali Barat Park is Pemutaran island.
+At Nusa Penida’s

 Mountain climbers may want to climb up Gunung Agung.
 Begin your ascent from behind the temple or through the village of Sebudi.
 However, make sure to ask permission first from the temple authorities, as Balinese religion prescribes that no one may stand higher than the sacred temple especially when ceremonies are being held.